1932 United States presidential election

 Presidential elections were held in the United States on November 8, 1932.
-Against the backdrop of the Great Depression, the Republican ticket of incumbent President Herbert Hoover and incumbent Vice President Charles Curtis were defeated in a landslide by the Democratic ticket of Franklin D. Roosevelt, the governor of New York and John Nance Garner, the Speaker of the House.
+Against the backdrop of the Great Depression, the Republican ticket of President Herbert Hoover and Vice President Charles Curtis were defeated, in a landslide, by the Democratic ticket of Franklin D. Roosevelt, the governor of New York, and John Nance Garner, the Speaker of the House.
 This realigning election marked the effective end of the Fourth Party System, which had been dominated by Republicans, and the beginning of an era of Democratic dominance under the New Deal coalition.

 Despite disastrous economic conditions due to the Great Depression, Hoover faced little opposition at the 1932 Republican National Convention.
 Roosevelt was widely considered the front-runner at the start of the 1932 Democratic National Convention, but was not able to clinch the nomination until the fourth ballot of the convention.
 The Democratic convention chose a leading Southern Democrat, Speaker of the House John Nance Garner of Texas, as the party's vice presidential nominee.
 Roosevelt united the party, campaigning on the failures of the Hoover administration.
 He promised recovery with a "New Deal" for the American people.

 Roosevelt won by a landslide in both the electoral college and popular vote, carrying every state outside of the Northeast and receiving the highest percentage of the popular vote of any Democratic nominee up to that time.
-Hoover had won over 58% of the popular vote in the 1928 presidential election, but his share of the popular vote declined to 39.6% in 1932.
+Hoover had won over 58% of the popular vote in the 1928 presidential election, but his share of the popular vote evaporated to just 39.6% in 1932; he failed to win any state south of Delaware or west of Pennsylvania.
 Socialist Party nominee Norman Thomas won 2.2% of the popular vote.
-Subsequent Democratic landslides in the 1934 midterm elections and the 1936 presidential election confirmed the commencement of the Fifth Party System, which was dominated by Roosevelt's New Deal Coalition.
-Roosevelt's election ended the era of Republican dominance in presidential politics that had lasted since the beginning of the Civil War and the election of 1860.
+Subsequent Democratic landslides in the 1934 midterm elections and the 1936 presidential election confirmed the commencement of the Fifth Party System, which was largely dominated by Roosevelt's Democratic New Deal Coalition.

+Roosevelt's election ended the era of Republican dominance in presidential politics that had lasted since the beginning of the Civil War and the election of 1860 and began 20 years of presidential control for the Democratic Party and 20 years in opposition for the Republican Party; the two decades of uninterrupted Democratic control of the presidency remains the longest such streak by a single party in American history (the Republican Party won more consecutive elections from the aforementioned 1860 election to 1880, but their tenure in the White House was interrupted by the ascendency of Democrat Andrew Johnson to the presidency).
+Republicans would not reclaim the White House until 1952.

 Roosevelt was the first Democrat to be elected president since 1916, the first to win an outright majority of the popular vote since 1876, and the first to win a majority of both the electoral and popular vote since 1852.
 Hoover was the only incumbent president to lose an election between 1912 and 1976, and the only elected incumbent to do so between 1912 and 1980.